These three little paradises in Haute-Savoie will make you fall for them

 Between ramparts and flowered balconies

 Clinging to the French shore of Lake Geneva, Yvoire surprises with its fortified silhouette and cobbled streets overflowing with geraniums.
-Ranked among the “Most Beautiful Villages of France,” this former 14th-century port has preserved gates, towers, and stone houses covered with flagstones.
-The eye rests everywhere: on purple wisterias, wrought-iron signs, and the silvery spectacle of the lake just steps away.
+Ranked among the “Most Beautiful Villages of France,” this former 14th-century port has retained its gates, towers, and stone houses covered with slate roofs.
+The eye rests everywhere: on purple wisteria, wrought iron signs, and the shimmering spectacle of the lake just a few steps away.

 Ruelle et église d'Yvoire